-- The WHODAS will assess an individual's level of need, and assign a score, in each of 1. the 6 Domains: - Cognition understanding & communicating ٠ - Mobility-moving & getting around - Self-care-hygiene, dressing, eating & staying alone - Getting along-interacting with other people - Life activities- domestic responsibilities, leisure, work & school - Participation-joining in community activities
+- 1. The WHODAS will initially provide a reliable overall complex score to ensure the individual meets the established needs-based eligibility criteria of the 1915(i) A comprehensive complex score of 50 or above is required for 1915(i) eligibility.; and, - 2.
+Secondly the WHODAS will assess an individual's level of need, and assign a score, in each of the 6 Domains: - Cognition understanding & communicating - Mobility-moving & getting around - Self-care-hygiene, dressing, eating & staying alone - Getting along-interacting with other people - Life activities-domestic responsibilities, leisure, work & school - Participation-joining in community activities

-The domain scores will be considered in the person-centered POC planning process to determine, based on need, which of the 1915(i) services the individual wouldbenefit from to reach their goals.
+The resulting domain scores will be considered in the person-centered POC planning process to determine, based on need, which of the 1915(i) services the individual would benefit from to reach their goals.